AT&T (NYSE:T) Issues FY24 Earnings Guidance

-AT&T (NYSE:T – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.15-2.25 for the period, compared to the consensus estimate of $2.46.
+AT&T (NYSE:T – Get Free Report) updated its FY24 earnings guidance on Wednesday.
+The company provided EPS guidance of $2.15-2.25 for the period, compared to the consensus EPS estimate of $2.46.

-T has been the topic of a number of research reports.
-Scotiabank upgraded AT&T from a sector perform rating to a sector outperform rating and set a $18.50 price target on the stock in a research note on Friday, October 20th.
-Morgan Stanley lowered their price target on shares of AT&T from $20.00 to $19.00 and set an equal weight rating on the stock in a research note on Monday, October 23rd.
-StockNews.com initiated coverage on AT&T in a report on Thursday, October 5th.
-They issued a hold rating on the stock.
-Citigroup upped their target price on AT&T from $17.00 to $18.00 and gave the company a buy rating in a research note on Monday, October 23rd.
-Finally, Wells Fargo & Company upped their price objective on shares of AT&T from $17.00 to $20.00 and gave the company an overweight rating in a research note on Wednesday, December 13th.
-Seven research analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $20.70.
+A number of research analysts recently commented on T shares.
+Oppenheimer raised AT&T from a market perform rating to an outperform rating and set a $21.00 price target for the company in a research note on Friday, January 19th.
+Royal Bank of Canada boosted their price target on AT&T from $29.00 to $30.00 and gave the company an outperform rating in a research note on Monday, November 6th.
+Scotiabank raised AT&T from a sector perform rating to a sector outperform rating and set a $18.50 price target for the company in a research note on Friday, October 20th.
+StockNews.com started coverage on AT&T in a research note on Thursday, October 5th.
+They issued a hold rating for the company.
+Finally, Wells Fargo & Company boosted their price target on AT&T from $17.00 to $20.00 and gave the company an overweight rating in a research note on Wednesday, December 13th.
+Seven analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and an average target price of $20.70.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, February 1st.
-Investors of record on Wednesday, January 10th will be paid a $0.2775 dividend.
-The ex-dividend date of this dividend is Tuesday, January 9th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, February 1st.
+Stockholders of record on Wednesday, January 10th will be issued a dividend of $0.2775 per share.
 This represents a $1.11 annualized dividend and a dividend yield of 6.46%.
-AT&T’s dividend payout ratio is -72.08%.
+The ex-dividend date is Tuesday, January 9th.
+AT&T’s dividend payout ratio (DPR) is currently -72.08%.

-Institutional investors have recently modified their holdings of the stock.
-Axiom Financial Strategies LLC boosted its position in shares of AT&T by 12.2% in the first quarter.
-Axiom Financial Strategies LLC now owns 17,888 shares of the technology company’s stock valued at $342,000 after acquiring an additional 1,941 shares during the period.
-Roundview Capital LLC grew its position in AT&T by 62.3% during the first quarter.
-Roundview Capital LLC now owns 24,628 shares of the technology company’s stock valued at $582,000 after acquiring an additional 9,450 shares during the last quarter.
-Sei Investments Co. lifted its holdings in shares of AT&T by 23.1% in the 1st quarter.
-Sei Investments Co. now owns 1,099,843 shares of the technology company’s stock worth $25,983,000 after acquiring an additional 206,434 shares during the last quarter.
-Candriam Luxembourg S.C.A. lifted its stake in AT&T by 5.5% in the first quarter.
-Candriam Luxembourg S.C.A. now owns 476,601 shares of the technology company’s stock worth $11,262,000 after purchasing an additional 25,028 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Axiom Financial Strategies LLC boosted its holdings in AT&T by 12.2% in the first quarter.
+Axiom Financial Strategies LLC now owns 17,888 shares of the technology company’s stock valued at $342,000 after acquiring an additional 1,941 shares during the last quarter.
+Roundview Capital LLC boosted its holdings in shares of AT&T by 62.3% during the 1st quarter.
+Roundview Capital LLC now owns 24,628 shares of the technology company’s stock worth $582,000 after buying an additional 9,450 shares in the last quarter.
+Sei Investments Co. boosted its holdings in shares of AT&T by 23.1% during the 1st quarter.
+Sei Investments Co. now owns 1,099,843 shares of the technology company’s stock worth $25,983,000 after buying an additional 206,434 shares in the last quarter.
+Candriam Luxembourg S.C.A. boosted its holdings in shares of AT&T by 5.5% during the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 476,601 shares of the technology company’s stock worth $11,262,000 after buying an additional 25,028 shares in the last quarter.
 Finally, Loomis Sayles & Co.
-L P lifted its stake in shares of AT&T by 1,191.3% in the 1st quarter.
+L P boosted its holdings in shares of AT&T by 1,191.3% during the 1st quarter.
 Loomis Sayles & Co.
-L P now owns 12,706 shares of the technology company’s stock valued at $300,000 after acquiring an additional 11,722 shares during the last quarter.
-Institutional investors and hedge funds own 53.65% of the company’s stock.
+L P now owns 12,706 shares of the technology company’s stock worth $300,000 after buying an additional 11,722 shares in the last quarter.
+53.65% of the stock is currently owned by institutional investors.

 AT&T Inc provides telecommunications and technology services worldwide.
 The company operates through two segments, Communications and Latin America.
 The Communications segment offers wireless voice and data communications services; and sells handsets, wireless data cards, wireless computing devices, and carrying cases and hands-free devices through its own company-owned stores, agents, and third-party retail stores.